QubitPi/lamassu/docs/source/rnn/vanilla.rst

 choice of loose function, which we will be using in Lamassu for RNN, is *softmax*.
 We are going to show that Softmax Loss is actually a *Softmax Activation* plus a *Cross-Entropy Loss*.

-The softmax function takes as input a vector :math:`x` of :math:`K` real numbers, and normalizes it into a probability distribution consisting of :math:`K` probabilities proportional to the exponentials of the input numbers.
+The softmax function takes as input a vector :math:`z` of :math:`K` real numbers, and normalizes it into a probability distribution consisting of :math:`K` probabilities proportional to the exponentials of the input numbers.
 That is, prior to applying softmax, some vector components could be negative, or greater than one; and might not sum to 1; but after applying softmax, each component will be in the interval :math:`(0, 1)` and the components will add up to 1, so that they can be interpreted as probabilities.
 Furthermore, the larger input components will correspond to larger probabilities.

-For a vector :math:`x` of :math:`K` real numbers, the the standard (unit) softmax function :math:`\sigma: \mathbb{R}^K \mapsto (0, 1)^K`, where :math:`K \ge 1` is
+For a vector :math:`z` of :math:`K` real numbers, the the standard (unit) softmax function :math:`\sigma: \mathbb{R}^K \mapsto (0, 1)^K`, where :math:`K \ge 1` is
 `defined by <https://en.wikipedia.org/wiki/Softmax_function>`_: